cculianu/Fulcrum/README.md

 It is recommended you specify a data dir (`-D` via CLI or `datadir=` via config file) on an SSD drive for best results.
 Synching against `testnet` should take you about 10-20 minutes (more on slower machines), and mainnet can take anywhere from 4 hours to 20+ hours, depending on machine and drive speed.
 I have not tried synching against mainnet on an HDD and it will probably take ***days*** if you are lucky.

+As long as the server is still synchronizing, all public-facing ports will not yet be bound for listening and as such an attempt to connect to one of the RPC ports will fail with a socket error such as e.g. "Connection refused".
 Once the server finishes synching it will behave like an ElectronX/ElectrumX server and it can receive requests from Electron Cash (or Electrum if on BTC).

 You may also wish to read the [Fulcrum manpage](https://github.com/cculianu/Fulcrum/blob/master/doc/unix-man-page.md).